CSPVAMU/PantherTracksMobile/readme.md

 - 2013-06-22 (James)
     * Removed a couple of temporary files I made notes in, but copied the [notes into the wiki] (https://github.com/CSPVAMU/PantherTracksMobile/wiki/some-temporary-notes).
-    * Made changes to user 160 in database to refelect changes in course table.
+    * Made changes to user 160 in database to reflect changes in course table.
-    * Updated example database useage `includes/exampleStudentRecordCall.html`, had a problem creating a sql statement that would return non-plan courses.
+    * Updated example database usage `includes/exampleStudentRecordCall.html`, had a problem creating a sql statement that would return non-plan courses.
 Will have to look into it more.

 - 2013-06-17 (James)
     * Found the error for yesterday's last bullet, it wasn't a SQL problem it was a type in the database (no surprise there).
     * For tablesorter jQuery plugin to sort by columns as expected the table needs to be recreated each time.
-Removing and apending 's break the sorting.
+Removing and appending 's break the sorting.

 - 2013-06-16 (James)
     * Added define for PDO connection in `mysql-example.php`.
-Seperate these into a `config.php` file in the future.
+Separate these into a `config.php` file in the future.
     * Manually added courses required for Computer Science 2012 and Computer Science 2008 degree plan.
 Still plenty of details to fill in, but hopefully some of that can wait until we have an